ialberdiconde/room/README.md

 For the sake of simplifying the exercise I used an online tool to convert the csv to JSON in order to populate a DynamoDB table

-Please run the command below to populate dynamoDB table (there is an issue with duplicated item but still works, it requires a bit of time to fix it)
+Please run the command below to populate dynamoDB table (there is an issue with duplicated items but still works, however as I created the title column as the partition key no duplicated will be inserted

 ```
 ts-node import-books.ts